 Reverse Pec Deck

 A pec deck is a fitness machine built to strengthen the chest muscles.
 It isolates the pectoral muscles that link the chest with your shoulder and upper arm bones.
-While making this effectively, it still maintains other body parts.

 To do this without a machine, you need a barbell or dumbbell.